Online Safety Policy 2024.docx

 How will e-mail be managed?

-• If they have a Roselyn House School / The RHISE Service email, students may only use approved e-mail accounts on the school system after permission has been sought.
+• If they have a Roselyn House School email, students may only use approved e-mail accounts on the school system after permission has been sought.

 • Students must immediately tell a staff member if they receive offensive e-mail.